 Employment of computer and information systems managers is expected to increase by 17 percent through 2018, which is faster than the average for all occupations.
 New applications of technology in the workplace will continue to drive demand for workers, fueling the need for more managers.
 The average annual salary for computer and information systems managers is $112,210.

 What is the training?

-Prepare for the CISSP exam through this course which is held at Arundel Mills.
+Prepare for the CISSP exam through this course.
 Explore the concepts, skills and technologies embodied in each of the security domains of the Common Body Knowledge (CBK).
 Learn the ten security domains essential for the protection of information systems and corporate and national infrastructures.

 - Security Management Practices